How to configure, manage and validate access tokens

 Triggered by the client

 An OAuth 2.0 client can ask the Connect2id server to revoke an obtained access or refresh token if it’s no longer needed.
-All other tokens (access and refresh) issued to the client for the same end-user will also be revoked.
+All other tokens (access and refresh) issued to the client for the same subject will also be revoked.
 If the token is linked to a persisted authorisation record it will be deleted as well.

 Example revocation request by a client: